• Skip to primary navigation

 • Make sure you don’t forget to add Fenugreek seeds in the batter as it gives really soft and fluffy Idli or Dosa.

-• In that case, you can keep the batter inside an empty microwave oven or in the top of the refrigerator .sometimes if you have old fermented batter you can add that to the new batter and mix well for fermenting (Just like how we prepare curd )
+• In that case, you can keep the batter inside an empty microwave oven or in the top of the refrigerator.
+Sometimes if you have old fermented batter you can add that to the new batter and mix well for fermenting (Just like how we prepare curd )

 • The Proportion can be doubled or increased as per your preference.